Guy Williams (actor): First artistic steps

 In 1948, to advertise cigarettes while skiing, Williams did an extensive filming trip accompanied by Janice Cooper, a John Robert Powers model.
 During the long photographic sessions, they fell in love, marrying on December 8, just after they returned to New York City.
 They had two children, Guy Steven Catalano (aka Guy Williams Jr.) and Antoinette Catalano (aka Toni Williams); both became actors.

 By 1950, Williams was filming some of the pioneering television commercials in the U.S. His father died in 1951, never to witness his son's rise to fame.
 In 1952, Williams obtained a new one-year contract with Universal-International and moved to Hollywood.
-He also appeared in an episode of the Lone Ranger, playing town sheriff.
+He also appeared in an episode of The Lone Ranger, playing a town sheriff.

 Early Hollywood (1951–1957)

 Guy Williams appeared in small supporting roles in films, including: